Astronaut character drifting against starfield with $500 max bet panel

 • Anyone who distrusts Curacao-tier provider licenses; Astronaut operates under Curacao at the provider level, though aggregators and operators layer additional oversight

 98% theoretical.
 100HP Gaming publishes the number on its B2B materials and the iTech Labs certificate covers it.
 Unlike Aero Turbo, the RTP is flat across the entire $0.10 to $500 stake range, so there is no small-stake penalty to worry about.
-A thousand $10 rounds on Astronaut have an expected loss of $200, versus $300 on Aviator at 97% RTP.
+A thousand $10 rounds on It have an expected loss of $200, versus $300 on Aviator at 97% RTP.

 Yes.
 100HP Gaming commits to the round outcome by publishing a hash of the server seed before bets close, then reveals the seed after the round ends.
 You can verify the commitment and recompute the crash point yourself.
 On top of that cryptographic layer, 100HP also maintains an iTech Labs RNG certification, so Astronaut is the only crash cabinet in the cohort that stacks both trust mechanisms.